Sayan751/au2-data-grid/package/README.md

 - Columns can be reordered, without essentially rerendering the grid completely.
 - Columns can be resized (also without rerendering the grid).

+## Examples

+To explore the features of the data-grid on your own, you can check out this [collection of examples](https://stackblitz.com/@Sayan751/collections/sparser-au2-data-grid).
+Note that these examples are used in this documentations as well.

 ## Installation

 ```shell